Any good spy agency needs good agents, and IMF has it all.

 - True Companions: In the fifth movie, he makes evident his loyalty isn't to IMF, or the government, it's to Ethan Hunt and no one else.
 Considering Ethan saves his life instead of protecting the plutonium cores in Fallout, it's easy to see why.

-A skilled agent who participates in the mission to recover the NOC list.
+A helicopter pilot and disavowed IMF agent who participates in the mission to recover the NOC list.

 - Ace Pilot: He pilots a helicopter in the first film's climax, as part of Jim's escape plan, even going so far as to fly it into the Channel Tunnel when things go pear-shaped.